New York State Law

 A.M. and 9:00 P.M., or, where the court has specially so determined, an

-authorization for execution thereof at any time of the day or
+authorization for execution thereof at any time of the day or night; and

 7. An authorization, where the court has specially so determined,